Ethical brands boost customer loyalty (and satisfaction)

 The data provide empirical evidence that service brands engaging in ethical behaviour reap the following 5 major benefits:

-1. Commitment toward the brand
+1. Stronger emotional commitment to the brand

 Customers have a greater affective commitment and emotional attachment to those brands they see as being more 'ethical' than others.